 Are You Eating Too Many High-Fat Foods?

-Fat is important in any healthful diet as it is an important source of energy, however the body digests fat a lot more slowly as it takes a lot longer to pass through the digestive tract, which can delay emptying of the stomach, which can cause bloating.
+Fat is important in any healthful diet as it is an important source of energy.
+However the body digests fat a lot more slowly as it takes a lot longer to pass through the digestive tract.
+This can delay emptying of the stomach, leading to feeling bloated after eating.
 Simple fix, avoid foods that are high in fat to reduce your bloating.